angelpipe/agents/readme.md

 This app was made using Laravel, it means its layers adhere to Laravel's standards.

+The development process can be seen in this repo commit history.

 ## Requirements

 * PHP >= 5.6.4